eddmann/eddmann.github.io/content/posts/2026/2026-04-27-around-the-loop-building-a-coding-agent-harness-in-python/index.md

 Nothing is deleted.
 The future you walked away from is still in the file.

 `ModelChangeEntry` is what lets you swap model mid-session on the active provider: the persistence layer records the provider and model for the selection, and each assistant message also carries its own `provider` and `model`, so reading a session months later tells you exactly which model said which turn.

+The tree records what was said and decided; it does not record the files the agent edited along the way.
+_Checkpoints_ are the missing half: snapshots of the working directory captured alongside session entries, so that `set_leaf` and `fork` can restore code to match the point you walked back to.
+Claude Code, Codex and OpenCode all tie file changes to conversation state, letting you rewind both together; Pi and mine lean lighter, leaving the working tree to the user's own version control.
+A checkpoint mechanism is the most obvious next addition, and it does not need to live in the runtime - Pi already has a [pi-rewind](https://github.com/arpagon/pi-rewind) extension doing exactly this with git-backed snapshots, and the same extension surface is open here.

 All told, this is one of the cleanest session-management designs I have come across, and the part of the harness I am most pleased with.